Close

 If you only read the financial news headlines, you might expect the next class of investors to be purely focused on speculative investments, fixated on emerging technology stocks, and have no desire to speak with a human financial advisor.

-Our findings, based on a dataset of tens of millions of investor households and supplemented with extensive investor and advisor research, show that the next wave of investors might surprise you.
-Sixty percent of millennial investors say they are likely to use an advisor in the next two years, and they are broadly investing in a relatively balanced mix of mutual funds, equities, and ETFs.
+Our findings, based on a dataset of 43 million investors and supplemented with extensive investor and advisor research, show that the next wave of investors might surprise you.
 New investors are coming into the market from every generation level, education level, and market segment that we track.
 Although this new wave of democratization may still represent a small percentage of overall assets under management, it is growing and represents the future.
+Millennials now represent 22% of investors and have asset share that has doubled to 6% since 2018.
 The long-awaited generational wealth transfer will unfold over the coming years, but it has begun.

 What does this all mean for the financial ecosystem?
 This next wave of investors is already here — particularly younger generations and those with fewer assets — which means firms who ignore them now do so at their peril.
 The opportunities to engage and connect with them are many, driven by new technologies, more financial products, and more data to power personalization and education.
-We are just putting the finishing touches on our next report tracking these seismic shifts, but the trends are undeniable and there’s no turning back.
+Our U.S. Investor Study 2024 tracks these seismic shifts, but the trends are undeniable and there’s no turning back.

 AI will turbocharge the power of blockchain